nakanishidentallabinc/file_management/README.md

 # Dental Lab File Management System

-## Overview
-The **Dental Lab File Management System** is a Python-based desktop application designed to streamline file management workflows in dental labs.
-It offers a user-friendly GUI for monitoring directories, searching for cases, managing STL files, extracting ZIP files, and identifying missing case files.
-This tool is ideal for dental labs looking to improve efficiency and accuracy in handling digital case files.
+The Dental Lab File Management System is a Python-based application designed to assist dental labs in managing case files, STL files, and ZIP archives.
+It offers features like case checking, file copying, renaming, ZIP extraction, and real-time file monitoring.

 ---